LuisHernandez96/Projects/README.md

 Create a server and a client for a chat using UDP, made in C.

 Networks 2 Project:
-Detect ARP Spoofing unsing Scapy, made in Python.
+Detect ARP Spoofing using Scapy, made in Python.